Education in Taoyuan City: Ba-De Junior High School

+History

 In 1961, with the effort of Mr. Chiu Sheng, the Township Mayor, and other local personalities the Bade branch of Dashi Junior High School was granted the admittance to be built, and Mr Wang Huan-chi was appointed as the head.

 In September 1963, it was allowed to be renamed as Taoyuan County Bade Middle School School, and Mr Wang Huan-chi, the head of the branch, was appointed as the first principal.
 In 1968, the government offered 9 years of free education, and the school was renamed as Taoyuan County Bade Junior High School.

 The past principals were Mr. Wang Ting-hsun, Mr. Fanchian Wen-cheng, Mr. Li Shen-huo, Mr. Hsu Ching-fa, and Ms. Chen Kuai-yu.

 Chu-Wei Junior High School

 This school is located in Dayuan District.
 The north borders Chuwei Fishing Port, and the south is near to the Taoyuan International Airport.